TradeMaster-NTU/TradeMaster/data/MarketRegimeLabeling/README.md

 ## Usage

 It is recommended to run through the example.ipynb notebook to visualize the labeling process.
 This will also give hints on deciding the parameters for your dataset.
+The example.html contains the visualization results from example.ipynb.

 An example of labeling the data
    ```